icodealot/dbtools-clojure/README.md

 Hello, World!
 ```

-Now its time to add our own namespaces and code so I started with `oci/auth.clj` and then moved on to `oci/dbtools.clj` One nice thing about working with Clojure is the `REPL` (read eval print and loop) which just means that Clojure can be developed interactively.
+Now its time to add our own namespaces and code so I'll start with `oci/auth.clj` and then move on to `oci/dbtools.clj`.
+From here you can follow the commit history.
+Hopefully it is somewhat logical / easy enough to understand, though I am new to Clojure.
+Mistakes will be made.

+**Side note**: one nice thing about working with Clojure is the `REPL` (read eval print and loop) which just means that Clojure can be developed interactively.
 This is not exclusively a Lisp or Clojure feature.

 ### Dependencies